 - Bring a stove top pot up to a low/medium heat. add the crushed spices and toast for about 2 minutes, then add the ginger and continue toasting for another minute until the spices start becoming very aromatic.

-- Add water and milk to the pot. stir and bring up to a light simmer - this should take about 10 -15 minutes.
+- Add water and milk to the pot. stir and bring up to a simmer to a very light boil - this should take about 10 -15 minutes.
 Add the tea leaves and simmer for about a minute.
-Remove from heat when the liquid simmers.
+Remove from heat.

 - Pour the chai through a strainer to catch all of the whole spices.